petify-inout/ML-core-algorithm/README.md

 encode_model - The sklearn encoding file for symptoms

-Using coomadline - python del.py (predict/train) --symptoms(only for predict)"a" "b" "c" (a,b and c are arbitrary symptoms)
+Using commadline - python del.py (predict/train) --symptoms(only for predict)"a" "b" "c" (a,b and c are arbitrary symptoms)